jmbruel/netlify/content/authors/jacob/_index.md

 ---
 # Display name
-title: Anas Motii
+title: Jacob Geisel

 # Username (this should match the folder name)
 authors:
-- anas
+- jacob

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2017 - Consultant IAM chez Sogeti
+role: 2015 - Software Engineer and in Charge of Academic Relations at Obeo

 # Short bio (displayed in user profile at end of posts)
-bio: "Ph.D. thesis on Ingénierie des architectures logicielles sécurisées : patrons, modèles et analyses"
+bio: Ph.D. thesis on "Méthodologie de conception et de mise en oeuvre au niveau système de la S&D pour les RCES dynamiquement reconfigurables"

 # Organizations/Affiliations
 organizations:
-- name: Sogeti
+- name: OBEO
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Co-directed with Brahim Hamid and Agnès Lanusse.
-CEA LIST funding.
+bio:

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons